-Details of the fees paid by the Company to Deloitte LLP in relation to non-audit services during the Regulatory Year are provided in Note 6.
+The directors confirm that no fees were payable by the Company to Deloitte LLP in relation to non-audit services during the Regulatory Year.

 The employee section on page 10 of the directors' report contains details of the Company's "speaking up" policy.